Russell-S-Harper/FLT/README.md

 - The accuracy of FLT is NOT professional grade and should NOT be used in mission-critical applications where errors can have serious consequences!
 - As well, FLT is NOT optimized for speed or space.
 It is basically a temporary solution to provide floating point support in C compilers currently lacking it.
 - Currently `gcc -fdiagnostics-format=json` v9.0+ does not provide enough information to parse certain constructions such as a cast spanning multiple lines, or the `scanf` example below.
 It is recommended to thoroughly test the programs after compiling to ensure correct functionality.
 - I/O functions are limited in how many float parameters can be specified in a single function call.
-For `*printf`, up to 15 "%e/%E" & five "%f/%F" parameters, and for `*scanf`, up to five parameters, can be specified.
+For `*printf`, up to 15 `"%e"`/`"%E"` & five `"%f"`/`"%F"` parameters, and for `*scanf`, up to five parameters of any format can be specified.
 - Some expressions involving `*scanf` may behave differently in FLT.
 In particular, constructions like: `if (1 == scanf("%10f", &f)) { … }` will be converted to incorrect code.
 The `1 ==` is problematic so rather than trying to support this construction, we recommend revising to something like: `if (scanf("%10f", &f) == 1) { … }`.
 - Also note that FLT parameters in `*scanf` are handled as strings with reduced criteria with respect to what is valid or not.
 So a call like `sscanf("X Y Z", "%f %f %f", …);` may return 3 indicating three "matches".
 A workaround is to use `!isnan()` on each variable to confirm if it is valid.
 - Similar to above, FLT parameters in `*printf` are also handled as strings, so padding is restricted to spaces for FLT values.